radiorabe/suisa_sendemeldung/README.md

 in any python environment using [pip](https://pip.pypa.io/).

-We recommend using a dedicated [venv](https://docs.python.org/3/library/venv.html) for running the script hould you go down this route:
+We recommend using a dedicated [venv](https://docs.python.org/3/library/venv.html) for running the script should you go down this route:

 ```bash
 python -mvenv .venv